Sreejarai123/tri3nupandsreej/sleep.md

                     // Use the parsed float value
                     console.log("Sleep duration:", sleepDuration);

+                    // Display sleep-related facts based on the number of hours slept displaySleepFacts(sleepDuration);

                     // Update the API URL to include the sleep duration as a query parameter fetch(`${API_BASE_URL}/api/sleeps?sleep_duration=${sleepDuration}`, {
                         method: "GET"